 - At the end of the episode "How Hermes Requisitioned His Groove Back", his wife does this as he kisses her.
 The Obstructive Bureaucrat does this earlier in the episode while kissing Fry.

 - In the episode "When Aliens Attack", the title character does it in the fictional show Single Female Lawyer.

-- The Simpsons: Homer Simpson has done this a few times while kissing Marge.
+- Homer Simpson has done this a few times while kissing Marge.
 It was even lampshaded once, when Marge became a cop.
 He popped said foot right after Marge assured him that he was the man of the house, wearing the pants in the relationship (even if, under those pants, he wore ladies underwear).

 - This happens in ReBoot during Bob and Dot's first and only kiss (unless you count Dot kissing the fake Bob several times over the course of the My Two Bobs movie).

 - The Alchemist pops a foot in the fourth season finale of The Venture Bros. when Shore Leave kisses him.

 - Actress!Katara in Avatar: The Last Airbender, "The Ember Island Players"'.

 - In the sequel The Legend of Korra, in a rare male example, Kai does this while hugging Bolin after seeing him again for the first time in years.

 - In The Avengers: Earth's Mightiest Heroes!, Black Widow does this as she and Hawkeye share a goodbye kiss.